Scrambling Groundsel (Senecio angulatus) Indoor Care and Propagation Guide

 Pests

 Common pests in Scrambling Groundsel are mealy bugs and aphids.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Insecticidal soap to get rid of the pests.
+Isolate the affected plant to prevent spread to other plants and treat it with insecticidal soap to get rid of the pests.
+Ensure to follow the manufacturer's recommendations

 Leggy growth and undersized (small) leaves